ahmedmq/spring-cloud-app-broker-demo/README.md

   You should see a new app `sample-service-app1` deployed into the same org/space once the service has been successfully created.

-## Step 6 - Service binding
+## Step 6 - Create Service binding

 Normally you would bind apps to service instances for the purpose of generating credentials and delivering them to apps.
 In this case, there is no explicit configuration for service binding and we can directly interact with the service instance using a REST client as shown in the next step.
+As we go further in the tutorial we will create the service binding.

 ## Step 7 - Access the service instance